-There will be hotel, bunkhouse and camping at Glen Clova.
+There will be hotel and camping at Glen Clova.
 Camping and Bunkhouse accommodation at Nethy Bridge.
-Also a list of suitable hotels and B&B’s. can be obtained from the tourist information offices at each location.
+Also, a list of suitable hotels and B&B’s. can be obtained from the tourist information offices at each location.
 We will have temporary stables and corralling at the start and the finish for both the 100 and 50 miles ride.

-Due to the nature of the terrain in the Cairngorms, they will not be able to see you at some vet gates or trot throughs, however, we will have helpers available for you.
-They will have food and drinks for you and horse.
-Also, the crews will be able to see you at various locations when you get closer to a tarmac road.
+Due to the nature of the terrain in the Cairngorms, your crew will not be able to see the riders at all of the vet gates or trot throughs, however, there will be helpers available to assist who will transport a crew bag with food and drinks for both the rider and horse.
+In general there will be no crewing other than at vet gates.

-Start time is 4am for the 100 mile on the 8th July, and in the far north of Scotland it will be light at about that time but by the time the riders reach the first obstacle, the Caple Burn, it will be fully light.
+Start time is 03:30 am for the 100 mile on the 6th July.
+In the north of Scotland it will be light at about that time but by the time the riders reach the first obstacle, the Caple Burn, it will be fully light.
 Slower riders will be finishing in the dark so will all riders will need to have good head torches.
-The 50 miler will start around late morning, so you will have the full light of day, however it would be wise to carry a head torch as part of their ride equipment just in case.
+The 50 miler will start around late morning, so you will have the full light of day, however all riders must have a head torch as part of their ride equipment just in case.